Courses & Admission

 The distribution of marks for internal assessment will be as follows:

 Candidates obtaining less than 50% in any of the examinations will be deemed to have failed in that paper/semester of the MPH.
-A student failing in a paper (when scores of semester examination and internal assessment are less than fifty percent), will be allowed to clear that paper in the supplementary examination to be held within 3 months of the declaration of the result of the semester.
 However, a student accumulating more than two failures at any stage shall cease to be a student of the University.

 The distribution of marks for each examination is as follows: